ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

   deployment #1 deployed 27 minutes ago
 ...
 ```

-2.6 Wait for the app pod to be available: `$ oc get pod ...` as above
+1. Wait for the app pod to be available: `$ oc get pod ...` as above
  Note that here are now pods of version 1 and 2 of the builds performed.
 In the end,
  only the newly built image pod of the latest build (2), should be kept running.

-2.7 View the application log to observe changes
+1. View the application log again
 ```
 $ oc log sleep-2-2zffm...
 ...